 After a liposuction procedure, all patients wear compression garments and many have post-surgery drains as part of their aftercare.
 The purpose of these is to speed up their recovery, keep swelling down and minimize bruising.
-Lymphatic massage after lipo is another procedure that many doctors recommend to their patients to help in their recovery process.
+Lymphatic massages after lipo is another procedure that many doctors recommend to their patients to help in their recovery process.

 What Is A Lymphatic Massage?